Q100385: Callbacks and event handlers in Katana

 For more information on KATANA_RESOURCES, please see the corresponding topic in the Katana Online Help.

-Next time Katana is launched, the callback will be executed when the specified event occurs.
+Next time Katana is launched, the callback function will be executed when the specified action occurs and the event handler function will be executed when the relevant event is queued and processed.
 In the example case above, when a preference is changed or Katana project is loaded, the new preference value or project file path respectively are printed out to the terminal.

-If you are encountering any issues in setting up your callbacks, then please open a Support ticket and let us know the issue you are encountering and the troubleshooting steps you have taken so far.
+If you are encountering any issues in setting up your callbacks or event handlers, then please open a Support ticket and let us know about the issue and the troubleshooting steps you have taken so far.

 For more information on how to open a Support ticket, please refer to Q100064: How to raise a support ticket

 We're sorry to hear that!Please tell us why.